Before making an offer

-Below are some of the things you should know before you make an offer.
+Below are three key things you should know before you make an offer.

 Never enter into a negotiation without knowing how much you’re able to pay.
-This could mean making sure you have Approval in Principle confirmed by your home loan provider.
+This could mean making sure you have pre-approvaldisclaimerconfirmed by your home loan provider.
 Make sure that your budget also captures additional costs like stamp duty.

-Once you’re armed with this information, find out what kind of sale the vendor has chosen.
+Once you’re armed with the information above, find out what kind of sale the vendor has chosen.
 There are three you’re likely to encounter:

-Regardless of the requirements in your state, you should consider creating a paper trail and put your offer in writing.
+Regardless of the requirements in your state or territory, you should consider creating a paper trail and put your offer in writing.
 Make sure that you include:

 - your contact details